Types of Alopecia in African American Women | Allurium Beauty – Rennora Beauty

 • Peppermint Oil: Peppermint oil can cause a cold, tingling feeling when it increases circulation to the area it's applied to, which can help promote hair growth during the anagen (or growing) phase.

-Women using Allurium Beauty Hair Growth Serum have reported remarkable results, including a significant reduction in hair shedding, noticeable regrowth in areas affected by thinning or balding, and an overall improvement in hair texture and strength.
+Women using Rennora Beauty Hair Growth Serum have reported remarkable results, including a significant reduction in hair shedding, noticeable regrowth in areas affected by thinning or balding, and an overall improvement in hair texture and strength.
 Some users have even observed positive changes in as little as two weeks.

-By incorporating Allurium Beauty Hair Growth Serum into their hair growth routine for black hair, many women have found a new sense of confidence and hope in their journey to healthier, fuller hair.
+By incorporating Rennora Beauty Hair Growth Serum into their hair growth routine for black hair, many women have found a new sense of confidence and hope in their journey to healthier, fuller hair.
 You can be next, regardless of the types of alopecia in African American women you suspect you’re dealing with.

 With a 120-day 100% money-back guarantee, you’ve got nothing to lose, either.
 Witness firsthand how fast African American hair grows when fed our serum on a daily basis!